Julius Evola: Fascist Italy

 Evola experienced Mussolini's March on Rome in 1922 and was intrigued by fascism.
-He would praise fascism for "its attempt to refashion the Italian people into a severe, military mold", in Ferraresi's words, but would criticize any concessions to "democratic" pressures.
+He would praise fascism for "its attempt to refashion the Italian people into a severe, military mold", in Ferraresi's words, but would criticise any concessions to "democratic" pressures.
 Atkins wrote that "Evola was critical of the Fascist regime because it was not fascist enough."

-Evola's first published political work in 1925 was anti-fascist.
-He applauded Mussolini's anti-bourgeois orientation and his goal of making Italian citizens into hardened warriors, but criticised Fascist populism, party politics, and elements of leftism that he saw in the fascist regime.
+Evola applauded Mussolini's anti-bourgeois orientation and his goal of making Italian citizens into hardened warriors, but criticised Fascist populism, party politics, and elements of leftism that he saw in the fascist regime.
 Evola saw Mussolini's Fascist Party as possessing no cultural or spiritual foundation.
 He was passionate about infusing it with these elements in order to make it suitable for his ideal conception of Übermensch culture which, in Evola's view, characterised the imperial grandeur of pre-Christian Europe.

 Evola applauded the fascist motto "Everything in the State, nothing outside the State, nothing against the State".
 Sheehan described Evola as "an ardent supporter of Mussolini".
 But his Traditionalist ethos rejected nationalism, which he viewed as a conception of the modern West and not of a Traditional hierarchical social arrangement.
 He stated that to become "truly human", one would have to "overcome brotherly contamination" and "purge oneself" of the feeling that one is united with others "because of blood, affections, country or human destiny".